kotarak/vimpire/README.markdown

 # Requirements

-The plugin is ready to be used with pathogen.
+The plugin is ready to be used as a package.

 It uses channels, so you'll need a Vim 8 or later.